danzen/zimjs/docs.md

-input is dispatched when the input text is typed or pasted into capture the key with the event object data property change is dispatched when the input text is different after losing focus (except if text is set programmatically) capture the key with the event object key or keyCode properties See the events for HTML input field of type text
+input is dispatched when the input text is typed or pasted into capture the key with the event object data property change is dispatched when the input text is different after losing focus (except if text is set programmatically) capture the key a F.keydown event object key or keyCode properties See the events for HTML input field of type text
 See the events for ZIM Window()
 See the CreateJS Easel Docs for Container events such as: